teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Detect TCP session with HTTP transaction, where handshake is extremely fast (<= 2ms) but HTTP response is very slow (>=2 seconds)
 * Detect HTTP transaction where HTTP response body is just an IP address.
 * Detect HTTP transaction where HTTP response claims to be text/html according to content-type, but it doesn't have any tags (<...>)
+* Detect HTTP transactions where the first 4 bytes in HTTP body are binary (no printable character)

 ##SSL
 * TCP sessions to server port 443, but not SSL handshake, list all the first data packet.